paynl/woocommerce-plugin/readme.txt

 == Screenshots ==

-1. The added settings in woocommerce -> settings -> payments
+1. The added settings in WooCommerce -> settings -> payments
 2. The ideal configuration page
-3. The woocommerce checkout page with the PAY. payment methods
+3. The WooCommerce checkout page with the PAY. payment methods
 4. The iDEAL payment screen (Rabobank)

 == Changelog ==
 = 3.5.4 =
-Updated code and added Dutch translations
+Fixed a PHP notice, replaced the use of deprecated functions and added Dutch translations.
 = 3.5.3 =
 Added De Cadeaukaart payment method
 = 3.5.2 =